alexirpan/alexirpan.github.io/_posts/2016-07-29-pokemon-go-equality.markdown

 The United States was interested in minimizing planes lost during bombing runs.
 To that end, they hired several academics to study aircraft flown in previous missions.
-They identified the regions with the most damage, and recommended to add armor to those aras.
+They identified the regions with the most damage, and recommended adding armor to those regions.

 Then, the statistician Abraham Wald had a moment of insight.
 The aircraft studied were aircraft that survived in previous missions.